Linear and nonlinear phase mixing for the gravitational Vlasov-Poisson system under an external Kepler potential: Proof of Theorem : Putting everything together

-\begin{proof}[Proof of Theorem~\ref{thm:main}] Using the estimates for $\varphi$, $\rd_s \varphi$ and their derivatives obtained in Theorem~\ref{thm:boot}, we can induct in $|\alp|+|\bt|$ to obtain \eqref{eq:thm.very.weak}.
+\pfstep{Step~2: Proof of the estimates} Using the estimates for $\varphi$, $\rd_s \varphi$ and their derivatives obtained in Theorem~\ref{thm:boot}, we can induct in $|\alp|+|\bt|$ to obtain \eqref{eq:thm.very.weak}.
 (Note that the estimates for $\varphi$, $\rd_s \varphi$ are given in the original $(s,r)$ coordinates, independent of the dynamical action angle variables that we constructed.)
-In particular, standard local existence results imply that the solution remains regular up to time $T_{\mathrm{final}}$.

 Finally, the estimates \eqref{eq:thm.boundedness} and \eqref{eq:thm.decay} follow from Theorem~\ref{the:boot-f} and Theorem~\ref{thm:boot}, respectively. \qedhere \end{proof}